bltwx/bltwx.github.io/README.txt

 What is this?

 Hello!
-This is a personal website for my music, sample packs and portfolio, built using 'Template' by PT (shout out PT).
+This is a personal website for my music, sample packs and portfolio, built using 'Template' by PT (shout out Pedestrian Tactics).

 CREDITS